Why do leaves change color in fall? - NewsBreak

 It is a little morbid to think about something so beautiful in that way, but that’s the short answer.

-The long answer is tied to something called chlorophyll.Virginia apple orchard ranked second-best in the nation

-Chlorophyll is found within cells of all plants, including leaves, and plays an important role in photosynthesis, which keeps plants alive.

-The chlorophyll absorbs sunlight which gives the plant, or in this case leaf, the energy it will then use to break down carbon dioxide and water into food.

-This happens most often during the spring and summer months, leaving the leaves bright and green.
+Chlorophyll is found within cells of all plants, including in leaves, and plays an important role in photosynthesis, which keeps plants alive.
+Chlorophyll absorbs sunlight and gives a leaf the energy it will use to break down carbon dioxide and water into food.
+This happens most often during the spring and summer months, leaving the leaves bright and green.Why the sky will be turning a richer shade of blue

-While we see the green more vibrantly, there are other pigments within the leaves, the green is simply outshining the other colors.
+While we see green more vibrantly, there are other pigments within leaves year-round.
+The green is simply outshining the other colors.

 Comments / 0